ReinnFall/startupV3/README.md

 I am going to use the required technologies in the following ways:

-- **HTML** - My startup with span four different pages (Login, Catch, Collection and Pokedex).
+- **HTML** - My startup will span four different pages (Login, Catch, Collection and Pokedex).
 Hyperlinks between pages except initial login page.
 - **CSS** - I will include an animation of a Poke ball shaking and catching a Pokemon.
 Decorated tables of Pokemon caught and missing.
 - **React** - Clicking the Encounter button will interact with the page and show a hidden Pokemon.
 Pressing catch will add that Pokemon to a database tied to the player
 - **Services** - App will connect with graphql-pokeapi to retrieve specific information about each Pokemon including type and pokedex entries.